origamisith/HuffmanTree/src/Readme.txt

-Encodes and decodes a string using a Huffman Tree.
+Encodes and decodes text using a Huffman Tree.
 All data structures designed from scratch.